dajcs/get_next_line/e3/filter/filter.md

 $>
 ```

-In case of error during read or malloc the program writes: "Error: " followed by the error message and should return 1.
+- In case of error during read or malloc the program writes: "Error: " followed by the error message and should return 1.
-If the program is called without argument or with an empty argument or with multiple arguments it must return 1.
+- If the program is called without argument or with an empty argument or with multiple arguments it must return 1.

-All allocated memory must be reed properly.
+- All allocated memory must be reed properly.

-Only while loops are allowed.
-No ternary operators are allowed.

-Allowed functions: read, write, strlen, memmem, memmove, malloc, calloc, realloc, free, printf, fprintf, stdout, stderr, perror
+- Allowed functions: read, write, strlen, memmem, memmove, malloc, calloc, realloc, free, printf, fprintf, stdout, stderr, perror

-Assignment name: filter
+- Assignment name: filter

-Expected files: filter.c
+- Expected files: filter.c

 NOTES:
 ```c